 Take A Sneak Peak at the Cuban Destinations You Will Visit Outside Havana

-With this Cuba education tour (special edition), Authentic Cuba Travel attempts to reveal the authentic Cuba that lies beyond the walls of full packed tourist beach resorts to American educators, k-12 teachers and university professors and staff interested in conducting research on the educational system of the largest island in the Caribbean.
+With this Cuba education tour (special edition), Authentic Cuba Travel® attempts to reveal the authentic Cuba that lies beyond the walls of full packed tourist beach resorts to American educators, k-12 teachers, university professors, faculty and staff and all those interested in conducting research on the educational system of the largest island in the Caribbean.

 Visiting the headquarters of the renowned children’s theatre group La Colmenita; touring the facilities of the world acclaimed Lizt Alfonso dance company at the Great Theatre of Havana; learning new Cuban rhythms at Elsa’s rooftop apartment in Old Havana; having a private lunch hosted by Cuban ceramist and painter Jose Fuster in his residence in Jaimanitas; visiting community projects at humble neighbourhoods; attending popular ceremonies like the Fire of the Cannon of 9 O’clock; following in the footsteps of famed American author Ernest Hemingway are just some of the educational and cultural highlights of this authentic Cuba tour.

 Researching on the current overhauling of Cuba’s education system is a major goal of this tour as well.
 Why is Cuba making it harder for students to enroll in university studies these days when it was the goal not long ago that all Cubans would have a degree in higher education?
 Why the new approach to encourage students since young ages to technical and agricultural studies?
 These are controversial topics that our Cuba education tours will dig deep into.
 No doubt these are changing times for the most exciting island in the Caribbean.
 No question this is the time to go.
 Experience the real Cuba by the hand of our team of USA Cuba travel experts.
 Do not miss out!